API Stability Short-Term

 ): AnalyzeQueryInfo!

 For the input, there's a special datatype, AnalyzeQueryArguments.
 It has a few parameters, which described in the Given Datatypes section below.
-The return datatype, AnalyzeQueryInfo is described in the Results Datatypes section.
+The return datatype, AnalyzeQueryInfo is described in the Returned Datatypes section.
 Here's an example of how this query might be used:

 Raw